wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 I hope that after reading this article you know what a set is, how can they help you write cleaner code and speed up your programs, as well as how to manipulate and the operations they can perform.

-If you have a doubt, please leave a comment and I will gladly try to answer them.
+If you have any doubts, please leave a comment and I will gladly try to answer them.
 Also, don´t forget that if you already understand sets, they have their own place in the Python Cheatsheet, where you can review at any time the examples used in this article.